ModelEarth/community/temp.md

 ### Fall 2020

-<a href="https://model.earth/community/challenge" style="font-size:18px">2020 Sustainable Communities Web Challenge</a> - $10,000 in awards!
+<a href="https://model.earth/community/challenge" style="font-size:18px">2020 Sustainable Communities Web Challenge</a>

 <!--
 Join a project at <a href="https://www.meetup.com/codeforatlanta/">Code for Atlanta</a> with [Code for America](https://www.codeforamerica.org/)